PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_1.md

     return indexed.unstack(columns)
 ```

-By including the additional check for `columns` being `None` and raising a `TypeError` with a clear message, the function now handles the case where the 'columns' argument is missing appropriately.
-This updated version aligns with the expected behavior described in the test case and provides more informative error messages for users.
-Additionally, the documentation should be updated to reflect the mandatory nature of the 'columns' parameter.
+With this correction, the function now properly checks if `columns` is provided and raises a `TypeError` with the specified error message if it is missing.
+This aligns with the expected behavior outlined in the test case.